Angola: Rare Endemics and More Set Departure Tour Report, June 2025

 As we moved further up the road, we got Rufous-crowned Eremomela, Buff-spotted Woodpecker, Superb Sunbird, Black-and-white Shrike-flycatcher, Purple-throated Cuckooshrike, Eastern Yellow-billed Barbet and Speckled Tinkerbird.

-Goingback to our car for coffee, we found Hairy-breasted and Yellow-spotted Barbet (a regional rarity) near the fruiting tree.
+Going back to our vehicle for coffee, we found Hairy-breasted and Yellow-spotted Barbets (the latter a regional rarity) near the fruiting tree.
 One of the guides got brief views of White-collared Oliveback, thankfully we connected with a pair later in the day.

-Driving further down the road, we entered some grassland and spent some time here.
-There was not much happening, besides a few regular species, so we headed further along.
-We found a group of Orange-cheeked Waxbills feeding on the side of the road.
+Driving further down a dirt track, we entered some grassland and spent some time here.
+There was not much happening, besides a few regular species, so we headed further along to see if our fortune could change.
+We found a group of attractive Orange-cheeked Waxbills feeding on the side of the road.
 A single male Yellow-mantled Widowbird was a great addition too.

 It was getting late and we started heading back to the hotel.
 We had an incredibly productive stop at a large dam in the grasslands, where we had fantastic views of Allen’s Gallinule.
 While enjoying the gallinule, we heard Black-collared Bulbul and then, very soon, we had great views.
 This species was more common than expected during the tour.
-We also got White-chinned Prinia, Siffling Cisticola, Angola White-eyes and Black-tailed Waxbills.
+We also got White-chinned Prinia, Siffling Cisticola, Angola White-eye and Black-tailed Waxbills at this late afternoon birding stop..

 Banded Prinia was a great addition during our first day.